Large-scale-Sustainable-Computing-LSC/EcoKube/README.md

-### 🔋 THEMISTACK · Hermes
+### 🔋 kesTACK · kubenergysched
-Hermes is the sustainability-aware scheduler wrapper inside THEMISTACK.
+kubenergysched is the sustainability-aware scheduler wrapper inside kesTACK.
 The goal is to integrate heterogeneous cloud infrastructures while optimising **sustainability**.

 - **Fully-managed**: the user (developer/researcher) does not have to worry about the underlying computation and resource allocation.
 - **Kubernetes-based**: Kubernetes is the *de facto* cluster framework used at the core of many cloud infrastructures.